Labreezy/TSC--SRC/README.md

  - Click the "Submit Run" button on the SRC page
  - Double check the data in the form and hit submit
  - Rinse and repeat :)

+ ####TO DO:
+ - ignore banned TSC users
+ - automatically move video links to the video link input field
+ - convert from semi-automatic to controlled burst